Warbo/chriswarbo-net/projects/nixos/useful_hacks.md

   ''
 ```

+With this in `PATH`, we can do `echo "foo" | pipeToNix myFilename` and get back
+a Nix store path for this content.

 ### Inheriting Function Arguments ###

 Nix functions have two sorts of arguments: variables, like `x: ...`; and named